-The Evaluation Systems 2016 Conference on Teaching will bring together researchers, practitioners, and policymakers to discuss the Conference theme Teachers Individualizing Learning.
-Conference topics will address how teachers can benefit professionally and students can benefit academically from individualized learning.
-Over the course of the Conference, discussants will consider implications of individualizing instruction for future teaching and learning.
+The Evaluation Systems 2016 Conference on Teaching brought together researchers, practitioners, and policymakers to discuss the Conference theme Teachers Individualizing Learning.
+Conference topics addressed how teachers can benefit professionally and students can benefit academically from individualized learning.
+Over the course of the Conference, discussants considered implications of individualizing instruction for future teaching and learning.

 Professor John Hattie is a researcher in education.
 His research interests include performance indicators, models of measurement, and evaluation of teaching and learning.
 John Hattie became known to a wider public with his two books Visible Learning and Visible Learning for Teachers.
 Visible Learning is a synthesis of more than 800 meta-studies covering more than 80 million students.
 According to John Hattie, Visible Learning is the result of 15 years of research about what works best for learning in schools.
 TES once called him "possibly the world's most influential education academic."